bsalehe/pipeline_canker_cherry/README.md

 READSDATADIR path where the sample reads are located.
 Example `READSDATADIR=/home/bsalehe/canker_cherry/data/yang/`
+If READSDATADIR contains already assembled files then comment out lines 40 - 77, and 76.
+Uncomment lines 74 and 75.
+Also the READSDATADIR should be changed accordingly.

 QUASTOUTDIR path where the Quast output files are going to be stored.
 Example `QUASTOUTDIR="/data/scratch/bsalehe/canker_cherry_pipeline_output/assembly_pre-processing/Tracy/1/"`